 King County Hearing Examiner

-Common Regulations: The Hearing Examiner bases decisions on adopted King County codes and policies and state statutes, regulations and case law (precedential decisions of the appellate courts).
-In order to participate effectively in a hearing, it is often helpful to become familiar with the laws and policies that govern the decision making process.
-The following legal sources frequently govern or affect county Hearing Examiner proceedings (they are not an exclusive listing).
+The Hearing Examiner bases decisions on adopted King County codes and policies, state statutes, regulations, and appellate court decisions.
+To participate effectively in a hearing, it often helps to become familiar with the laws and policies that govern the decision-making process.
+The listed sources are among many that may affect examiner proceedings.

 Public Records Requests